vidban/NMap-FEND/README.md

 - Click on markers to see the restaurant closest to your location and read what others have to say about it.
 - Or browse through the list to find a restaurant you like and find its location and reviews.
 - Or if you don't feel like going through the whole list and know your restaurant, enter the name in the search bar and have the list and markers filtered for your ease.
+- If you want to do a search in a different city, press the **"Change City"** button to start all over again

 ## Skills learned: